pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 ### STEP 2

-Install the latest version of the "PU2CLR SI4735 Arduino Library".[This video shows how you can do that](https://youtu.be/M9h-tlV_l-k).
+Install the latest version of the "PU2CLR SI4735 Arduino Library".
+[This video shows how you can do that](https://youtu.be/M9h-tlV_l-k).

 #### Open the Arduino IDE and go to the __Tools__ menu and select  __Manage Libraries…__